Oral Histories

 Partnering with SANC as an official repository for your current/ongoing project

 The SANC would be honored to be considered as the formal repository for materials that your project produces.
-Generally speaking, partnering with the State Archives in this capacity will mean that SANC is agreeing to preserve and store your oral history interviews according to accepted professional archival standards and to provide access to these interviews via the regular access avenues that the State Archives uses.
+Generally speaking, partnering with the State Archives in this capacity will mean that SANC is agreeing to preserve and store your oral history interviews according to accepted professional archival standards and to provide access to these interviews in compliance with State Archives best practices.
 In order to agree to partner as a repository for a current or ongoing project, SANC considers three important factors:

 1. Does the project/collection fit the State Archives Special Collections Section collecting scope?